securitykiwi/securitykiwi.github.io/_docs/training-neural-networks.md

 <p style="text-align: center; font-style: italic;">Images of each of the three flower species.
 Credit: Ashok Kumar.</p>

 We aim to classify flowers from the Iris dataset into their species categories based on the predictions made from the measurements.
-I encourage you to follow along in [Jupyter Notebooks](/environment-setup).
+I encourage you to follow along in <a href="/docs/environment-setup/" target="_blank">Jupyter Notebooks</a>.

+Google Colab environments are comming soon.

 #### Import Dependancies